sayakakash/Bank-Prediction-using-gradient-boosting-method/README.md

 16 - poutcome: outcome of the previous marketing campaign (categorical: “unknown”,“other”,“failure”,“success”)

-Output variable (desired target):
-17 - y - has the client subscribed a term deposit? (binary: “yes”,“no”)
+17 Output variable (desired target):-     y - has the client subscribed a term deposit? (binary: “yes”,“no”)